Seton Hall Preparatory School: Soccer

-In 2009, the Seton Hall Prep soccer won another state championship; defeating Christian Brothers Academy 10.
-SHP finished the season number 1 in the state and ranked 8th in the nation.
-In 2010, the Seton Hall Prep soccer team was ranked first in the nation but failed to secure back-to-back championships.
+In 2009, the Seton Hall Prep soccer won another state championship; defeating Christian Brothers Academy 1–0.
+SHP finished the season ranked number 1 in the state and ranked 8th in the nation.
+In 2010, the Seton Hall Prep soccer team was ranked first in the nation but failed to secure a championship.

-In 2019, Seton Hall Prep soccer won another Non-Public A state title after beating St. Augustine 1–0.
-The Pirates also won the sectional title after defeating Pingry School 5–3, and won the Essex County Tournament after besting Montclair High School by a score 1–0.
+In 2019, Seton Hall Prep soccer won another Non-Public A state title after beating St. Augustine, by a score of 1–0 in the finals.
+The Pirates also won the sectional title after defeating Pingry School 5–3, and won the Essex County Tournament after besting Montclair High School by a score of 1–0.
 In addition to county and state championships, the boys soccer team won the Super Essex Conference by finishing first in regular season play and thus completed the triple crown.
 Beyond trophies, the 2019 season was highlighted by program records where the team tied the school record of 22 wins in one season and set a new record with 20 shutout games.

 Track

-Since the program's inception, the Pirates indoor and outdoor track teams have produced individuals and relay teams that consistently compete on the conference, state, and national level.
 A number of former Pirates have competed on the international level for the United States and Jamaica.

+The boys indoor / winter track team won the Non-Public state championship in 1938, 1939 and 1970, in Non-Public Group III/IV in 1940 in Non-Public A in 1980 and 2023; The program's 9 state championships are tied for sixth-most in the state.

-The track team won the Non-Public Group A spring track state championship in 1950, 1959, 1960, 1970, 1984, 1986 and 2007.
+The track team won the Non-Public Group A spring / outdoor track state championship in 1950, 1959, 1960, 1970, 1984, 1986 and 2007.

 The boys track team won the Non-Public indoor relay state championship in 1970 and 1971.